ontop/ontop-website/community/organizations.md

 ## Ontopic s.r.l.

-[Ontopic](https://ontopic.biz/) is the first spin-off of Free University of Bozen-Bolzano co-founded by some members of the In2Data research group.
+[Ontopic](https://ontopic.biz/) is the first spin-off of Free University of Bozen-Bolzano and has been co-founded by some members of the In2Data research group.
 Its mission is to help Ontop and the Virtual Knowledge Graph to become mainstream.
 Ontopic provides services and additional products.